Oksydan/is_themecore/readme.md

       - module-blog-*
 ```

-You are able to use windcard `*` inside include page name.
+You are able to use windcard `*` with include page name.